stackabletech/druid-opa-authorizer/README.md

         mvn -P druid-33.0.0 clean package

-Please check that the Druid version you are building for is supported and adopt the profile accordingly.
+Please check that the Druid version you are building for is supported and adapt the profile accordingly.
 The result of this is a JAR file in the `target` directory.

 ## Installing